n4xwe/RTL-SDR-and-Radiosonde/README.md

 # RTL-SDR-and-Radiosonde

-This folder contains BASH Scripts that install and configure RTL-SDR drivers, the auto_rx (Auto Receive) Radiosonde software package, tools that discover LTE cellular towers and CubicSDR with RTL-SDR support on the Raspberry Pi and Ubuntu MATE operating systems.
+This folder contains BASH Scripts that install and configure RTL-SDR drivers, the auto_rx (Auto Receive) Radiosonde software package, tools that discover, measure and interrogate LTE cellular towers and CubicSDR with RTL-SDR support on the Raspberry Pi and Ubuntu MATE operating systems.

 The scripts titled rpi-(name of the package) have been tested on an 8GB RPi 4 running the May 7, 2021, release of the Raspberry Pi OS 32-bit version.
 The scripts titled rpi-mate-(name of the package) have been tested on an 8GB RPi 4 running the 64-bit version of Ubuntu MATE 20.10.
 They may or may not work successfully on other models of the Raspberry Pi or other versions of the Raspberry Pi OS or Ubuntu MATE Operating Systems.